sumeet/sumeet.me/resume.md

 College and background
 ---------
 #### Boston University -- Boston, MA, 2008
-+ B.A. in Computer Science
++ Received Bachelors in Computer Science

 #### Pre-university accomplishments
-+ Worked with a team of volunteers to build VGMix.com, a web community where musicians shared music and feedback
++ Worked with a team of volunteers to build VGMix, a web community where musicians shared music and feedback
 + Had a complex patch accepted into Adium IM client for auto-away
 + Managed and coded software for large (100+) IRC bot clusters